HOME * SHAKING THE DEW FROM THE LILIES * ASPHALT JUNGLE SHORTS * SHE SPEAKS * UNHINGED * URBAN SCRAWLERS * BIOS

 Catherine’s play, Fetish, was performed in AJS III, and Quest in AJS IV.
 Her play The Mess, was read in She Speaks, 2008.
 Also her play, DEAD CAT BOUNCE was part of UNHINGED, produced by Cat Free Productions.

 Banter is L.D.
-Garver's first play.
+GARVER’S first play.
 He lives in Missouri where he is continually entertained by his sons, Jacob and Ben.
-Although not directly involved in theatre, he is a avid patron and is said to have a voice like an angel...although no one has yet said that of his character.
+Although not directly involved in theatre, he is an avid patron and is said to have a voice like an angel...although no one has yet said that of his character.

 Aside from writing, Larry enjoys building things, collecting things, playing Texas Hold 'Em and watching the Chiefs nearly win.